Holiday rentals in Sedbergh

 Sedbergh made a name for itself in the 13th century as a trading and market hub, but before that it was widely used by the Saxons, Vikings, and Normans due to its position at the confluence of four rivers.
 As a result, the town’s architecture is as diverse as its history.
 Featuring a 12th-century Norman church, the 1525-built Sedbergh School, and the Quaker Meeting House at Brigflatts constructed in 1675, you can easily get lost in another time while walking the streets.
 Today, Sedbergh thrives as a marketplace and a centre for outdoor recreation, whether you’re looking for fine wool textiles, secondhand books, or an adrenalin rush on a mountain bike or kayak.

-Top things to do in Sedbergh
+What are the top things to do in Sedbergh?

 St Andrew’s Church